Leucaena leucocephala

 Leucaena leucocephala is a small fast-growing mimosoid tree native to southern Mexico and northern Central America (Belize and Guatemala).
 It is now naturalized throughout the tropics including parts of Asia.

-Common names include white leadtree, white popinac, horse tamarind, ipil-ipil, koa haole, and tan-tan.
+Common names include white leadtree, white popinac, horse tamarind, ipil-ipil, koa haole, tan-tan, and tangantangan.

 Leucaena leucocephala is used for a variety of purposes, such as fencing, soil fertility, firewood, fiber, and livestock fodder.